Hirohara Shrine: Japanese invasion

+Dutch novelist and poet Willem Brandt was among the Dutch prisoners of war interned in East Sumatra who were forced to work on the shrine.

 After the Fall of Singapore and the Invasion of Sumatra, on 1 June 1943, the 2nd Guards Division made the Medan area of Sumatra, Dutch East Indies (present-day Indonesia) as their base of operations in Southeast Asia.
 During the war, shrines were erected across occupied territories as places of prayer for victory and enhanced morale, in Indonesia alone there were 11 shrines.
 Following this, Mutō then initiated the construction of a shrine of his own on the land.
 The Japanese administration established a specialized shrine known as a Ginsai at the site of the present-day Medan Club.
 The building that housed the shrine had previously served as the office of the Deli Planters Vereeniging (D.P.V.).
 The grounds of the former D.P.V. office extended to the area behind what is now the Governor's Office, while its experimental plantation (proeftuin) was located on the site currently occupied by the Office of the Finance Department.

 According to Prof. Nakajima Michio (Former Rector of Kanagawa University), the building was designed by Suzuki Hiroyuki, an architect from Japan's Imperial Household Ministry.
 The construction of Hirohara Shrine was ordered by the Japanese army, in co-operation with the Japanese private sector.
-Under the guidance of Dr. Yunosuke, and by commission of Kiyotaka Kuroda, the Grand Chamberlain of the Imperial Household Ministry, Suzuki Hiroyuki became notable for his work in compiling the registry of deities for major rituals.
+By the request of Viscount Kuroda Nagaatsu, then as the head of the Imperial Household Ministry's Daizen office, Suzuki Hiroyuki became notable for his work in compiling he deities associated with the ōi (大炊).
 His shrine architectural work includes the founding of Kenmu Shrine (建武神社) in Tokyo and several temple buildings.
+While working as an architect, he also studied Shinto and its forms of worship under the personal supervision of a chief priest from the Suwa clan at the Shiba Shinmei Shrine (now known as Shiba Daijingu; 芝大神宮) in Tokyo.
+Whilst his academic studies on Ko-Shintō was by Dr. Katsuhiko Kakei, Professor Emeritus of the University of Tokyo.

-Based on this background, he was entrusted with the position of Chief Engineer in charge of both Army special missions and concurrently as the shrine priest under a special army appointment in Medan.
+Based on this background, Suzuki Hiroyuki was entrusted with the position of Chief Construction Engineer in charge of both Army special missions and concurrently as the chief shrine priest (gūji) under a special army appointment in Medan.
 He was thus granted valuable experience in conducting various ritual-style ceremonies alongside the large-scale construction of shrine pavilions.